RobTillaart/LTC2991/README.md

 ### External measurements

 The following functions work on pairs:
+Note these functions do not use a zero based index.

 |  n  |   selected   |
 |:---:|:------------:|